mrciolino/wiki-backup/timeline.md

 - The party travel through the well of many worlds to Ereriad with the purpose of eliminating all the Devastation Vermin.
 - **Events that happened on Ereriad**
 - The party goes through the well and engage the Devastation Beetle, they manage to kill it.
 After defeating the creature, they find themselves outside the town of Goats Dick End.
+- The party travels to the closest major city: Hellaress.
+- The party gets an audience with the king due to them slaying the Devastation Beetle.
 - Investigating the Magic College of Highhold.
 - Quest to save the princess of hellaress
 - Magical College Porthy